10 Steps to Securing Your IoT Device

 IoT attacks also can make you look bad.
 Even though some big and respected companies have been hit recently, there’s a perception of incompetence when a company is hacked.
 Shouldn’t they have known better?

-Read this article, and you will know better.
-Here are three steps you can take now to secure your Internet of Things application or services, as well as 10 steps to creating an IoT system that’s secure by design.
+Read on to learn steps you can take now to secure your Internet of Things application or services and tips to creating an IoT system that’s secure by design.

 With some 6.4 billion IoT devices already deployed in the field, experts estimate that as many as 80 percent of them don’t have adequate security.
 Because of the need to keep them as small and inexpensive as possible, many are manufactured without the ability to be encrypted or updated – and lots don’t even have traditional interfaces.
 They don’t necessarily verify cryptographic signatures properly.
 They may or may not have secure encryption key exchange.

 These factors make security a daunting problem.
 If you have concerns about already-installed devices, here’s what you need to do: